-This report does not include immunization coverage rates for specific vaccines, ages, and other categories.
+This report does not include immunization coverage3 rates for specific vaccines, ages, and other categories.
 Immunization coverage statistics or their estimates would be based on accurate, complete and reasonably up-to-date immunization data from all providers for the population of interest (e.g. immunization registry).
 Currently New Brunswick does not have a comprehensive immunization registry and therefore accurate tracking of those who are immunized and obtaining a provincial picture of population level vaccine coverage is unavailable.
 Some components of immunization records are captured in a variety of systems which are not currently integrated.
 As a result of these inefficiencies, the information presented in this report has been obtained from regional reporting.
+That being said, the Department of Health is currently working on implementing a new electronic health records management system, Public Health Information Solution (PHIS).
+This system will help inform estimates of immunization coverage rates in the future.